AtomVM Tooling

 /run/media/${USER}/RPI-RP2...

 See the atomvm_rebar3_plugin page for more detailed instructions about how to use the pico_flash target.
+By default it will generate a universal UF2 that works on both RP2040 and RP2350 but you can optionally target only one of socs.

 You can now use a serial console program such as minicom or screen to view console output from a device.
 The default build will wait 20 seconds for a serial connection to be established before starting the application.